Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 You can add coleus plants as a border or even a filler for a bare area in a flower bed or garden.
 They are also great to use to add some color to the garden or flowerbeds.

 Another way I like to use them outside is in hanging baskets.
-Once the coleus flowers the hummingbirds love to come visit them every day.
+Once the coleus flowers the hummingbirds love to come to visit them every day.
+We often plant basil near our coleus outside as the hummingbirds seem to like basil too so that can be a great option as a companion plant to encourage pollinators.

 These beautiful and colorful plants can grow anywhere from 6 inches tall to 3 1/2 feet tall, and one to three feet wide, depending on the type of coleus.